jamescoxon/rai_quarry_pool/README.md

 7. `git clone https://github.com/jamescoxon/rai_quarry_pool.git`

-8. Edit app.py and submit.py and add the address you want the faucet to pay to
+8. `cd rai_quarry_pool` and edit app.py and submit.py and add the address you want the faucet to pay to

 9. Open `screen`
 10. `gunicorn --bind 0.0.0.0:5000 app:app`